kevinbeirne1/2021_Advent_Of_Code/README.md

 ### 11DEC21 - Dumbo Octopus
 1. Array of numbers.
 Increment all the numbers in the grid, any number that would become 10 it 'flashes' and becomes 0 and increments all the surrounding numbers.
 Sum the number of flashes
 2. Same array.
 Calculate the number of iterations that's needed for all the numbers to synchronise their flashes
+### 12DEC21 - Passage Pathing
+1. Array of strings, mapping out connections of nodes.
+Find all possible paths, where lower case nodes can only be visited once
+2. Same array.
+Find all paths, when lower case can be visited twice

 ---
 [2021 Advent of Code](https://adventofcode.com/2021/)